ingestly/click-attribution-logging/README.md

 # Private Click Measurement & Attribution Reporting module for Ingestly

-As of 22nd Juky, 2021, this module only supports Safari's Private Click Measurement.
+As of 22nd July, 2021, this module only supports Safari's Private Click Measurement.
 Chrome's Attribution Reporting will be supported soon.